alsprogrammer/optimization_course/README.md

 # optimization_course
-A set og Jupyter notebooks for Optimization course
+A set of Jupyter notebooks for Optimization course